conveyal/javascript/README.md

 ## [Node.js](http://nodejs.org)

 Completely necessary for modern JavaScript development.
 May need to install `npm` separately depending on your OS.
-Installation instructions are [here](https://github.com/joyent/node/wiki/installing-node.js-via-package-manager).
+On Ubuntu, install the `nodejs-legacy` and `npm` packages.
+Installation instructions for other platforms are [here](https://github.com/joyent/node/wiki/installing-node.js-via-package-manager).

 ### [N](https://github.com/visionmedia/n)